Wait! Read This Before You Sell Your House for Cash

 Are cash-for-homes companies legit?

-In short, the answer is yes; there are many legitimate companies out there that purchase homes for cash, will provide you with a great experience, and are good on their word.
+In short, the answer is yes; there are many legitimate companies out there that purchase homes for cash, provide you with a great experience, and are good on their word.
 However, we always recommend that you do your due diligence on any buyer before you provide sensitive information or sign a contract.

 “Check that the house-buying company has a good track record of homes purchased,” Holly advises.
 He suggests looking at properties that the firm bought and sold in your neighborhood and examining public records to review its transaction history.
-In addition, request references of other home sellers who have sold to the investor or house-buying company, and give them a call to ask about their experiences.

 Should I still use a real estate agent?